Short-Term vs. Long-Term Business Financing

 From bridging cash flow gaps to expanding your business operations, there are many reasons why small businesses opt to secure additional funding.
-There are also many types of business loans available in the market and they are categorized into two different groups: short-term and long term loans.
+Without additional injection of cash to your business, it’s simply not possible to run a successful business.
+There are a lot of different types of business loans available in the market.
+They are categorized into two different groups: short-term and long term loans.

-Before applying for a loan, be sure to assess the needs of your business to determine whether you need a short-term or a long-term loan.
+Before applying for a loan, entrepreneurs must assess the needs of your business to determine whether you need a short-term or a long-term loan.

 Short-Term vs. Long Term Loans

-As their names imply, short-term and long-term loans primarily differ in respect to the length of time a business has to repay a loan.
-The terms for a short-term loans can last for as little as a few months, or as much as (depending on the lender) two years, whereas the repayment period for a long-term loan is generally extended over a longer period of time.
+As their names imply, short-term and long term loans primarily differ in respect to the length of time a business has to repay a loan.
+The terms for short-term loans can last for as little as a few months or as much as (depending on the lender) two years.
+The repayment period for a long-term loan is generally extended over a longer period of time.

-There are a number of factors to consider when determining which type of loan (short or long-term) is best for your business, such as the following:
+There are several factors to consider when determining which type of loan (short or long-term) is best for your business.
+This includes the following:

 - When you need the funds.

 - The amount you need.

 - The existing financial health of your business

 - Collateral (if any) considerations you can provide, if required.